Increase text size? Click Here

 The Notice sets out the legal basis we have for processing your personal data and explains the effects of refusing to provide the personal data requested.
 We will also explain the various rights and choices that you have when it comes to your personal data and how you can contact us.

 Information from your eye screening appointment (including your results and images), your GP Practice and the Hospital Eye Service will be kept on a register of people with diabetes to provide this service and monitor your needs and the quality of care provided.
-The register holds your full name, NHS number, gender, date of birth, ethnic group, phone numbers and correspondence addresses along with details of your GP Practice.
-Prior to your approval, this can only be accessed by your GP Practice and the personnel directly involved in issuing your invitation letters and booking your screening appointment.
+The register holds your full name, NHS number, gender, date of birth, ethnic group, phone numbers, correspondence addresses and details of your GP Practice, as well as details of your medical record related to diabetes and eye health.

 We will keep your information for the length of the contract we have with NHS England to supply the diabetic eye screening service.
 After this time, we will securely transfer your data and images to the new provider under instruction from NHS England, then delete all personal data in a secure manner.